STAT4

 Key Functions: JAK–STAT signaling, Th1/Th17 differentiation, interferon signaling, cytokine-driven immune activation, autoimmune disease susceptibility

-STAT4 encodes Signal Transducer and Activator of Transcription 4, a core transcription factor that helps convert cytokine signals into immune gene-expression programs.
+STAT4 encodes Signal Transducer and Activator of Transcription 4, a core transcription factor that helps convert cytokine signals into immune gene-expression programs [R].
 It is particularly important downstream of IL-12 and type I interferon signaling, where it promotes Th1-skewed immunity, supports inflammatory cytokine production, and amplifies immune responses that can become pathogenic in autoimmunity [R].

 STAT4 activity is most notable in conditions where immune activation is sustained or misdirected.
 Across large genetic studies, common STAT4 variants—especially those tagging intronic regulatory haplotypes—have been repeatedly associated with rheumatoid arthritis, systemic lupus erythematosus, Sjögren’s syndrome, type 1 diabetes, and primary biliary cholangitis, reflecting a shared inflammatory pathway across autoimmune diseases [R].